TypeSafeSchwalbe/gera-json/README.md

 # gera-json
-A Gera library for working with JSON.
+A simple Gera library for working with JSON.